 *Remember, behavior modification isn't basic obedience training.
-Although obedience can be helpful and essential in improving a dog's behavior, you often need more than basic commands to deal with behavioral issues.
+Although obedience can be helpful and sometimes essential in improving a dog's behavior, you often need more than basic commands to deal with serious behavioral issues.
 We can assist you with obedience training, but our primary purpose is to share behavior modification ideas and techniques.
 This information will help you develop a better understanding of your dog's negative behavior and what you can do to manage or eliminate it.

 - Community Canines

 My career in dog training started 15 years ago.
-Initially I began work in the dog world right out of high school, working at various jobs to gain as much experience as possible.
-I started work at a veterinary office, eventually moving on to a groomer's salon and following that at a cage-free boarding facility.
+Initially I began work in the dog world right out of high school, working at various canine related jobs to gain as much experience as possible.
+I started at a veterinary office, eventually moving on to a groomer's salon and following that at a cage-free boarding facility.
 Eventually, I received a job at a kennel where I had experiences with dogs with various behavioral issues who needed a better source of socialization and exercise.
 I took this opportunity to take my previous experiences and work toward learning how to socialize dogs into a pack environment.
 My goal was to bring one dog to a social state of mind and create consistency in their positive behavior.
 After that, they became a part of the "stable" or "balanced" pack ready to help socialize the next addition.
 This experience was invaluable and gave me an insight into dog behavior that is difficult to reproduce.
 With these experiences I was able to develop knowledge to share with other people so they could gain a better understanding of their dogs and help them to create a positive change for themselves and their pets.